techsek/derivatex/README.md

 ### Download and installation

-Download Derivatex for your platform (TODO)
+Download derivatex for your platform (TODO)

 OR